This review provides everything you need to know about a pamper session at Soak Bathhouse West End.

 On arrival, we were greeted by a very friendly staff member, then given two huge white fluffy towels and shown where the changing rooms were.
 We were also given wristbands to wear; I gathered the different coloured wristbands were to indicate your session time.

-The change rooms are down a long corridor where you’ll find a couple of change rooms, showers and toilets – all unisex.
-This area is where you’ll also find a bunch of lockers to store your belongings.
+The changing rooms are down a long corridor.
+Here, you’ll find a couple of change rooms, showers, and toilets—all unisex.
+You’ll also find a bunch of lockers to store your belongings.

-When we first arrived, this corridor was jammed packed with people and it was quite difficult to move around.
-Plus, there are only two toilets, which really doesn’t seem like a lot for the amount of people that were there.
+When we first arrived, this corridor was jam-packed with people, and it wasn’t easy to move around.
+Plus, there are only two toilets, which really doesn’t seem like a lot for the number of people there.

-But then later, there was no one there at all – so it probably just depends on how many people are coming and going when you need to use the facilities.
+But then later, no one was there – so it probably just depends on how many people are coming and going when you need to use the facilities.

-Throughout the changing rooms, showers and toilets are beautiful Sukin toiletries to use, including hand sanitiser, hand wash, facial mist and even face moisturiser.
+Throughout the changing rooms, showers, and toilets, there are beautiful Sukin toiletries, including hand sanitiser, hand wash, facial mist, and even face moisturiser.

-There are no locks on the lockers, but you can bring your own padlock or rent one for $2.50.
-We didn’t worry about this though.
+The lockers don’t have locks, but you can bring your own padlock or rent one for $2.50.
+We didn’t worry about this, though.

 The Spas